 Lawyers Travel maintains commercially reasonable administrative, technical and physical safeguards designed to (i) protect the security and confidentiality of personal information; (ii) identify, assess and protect against any reasonably foreseeable internal and external threats, risks or hazards to the security or integrity of personal information; and (iii) protect against unauthorized access to or use of personal information.
 However, security risk is inherent in all internet and information technologies and we cannot guarantee the security of your personal information.

-8. INTERNATIONAL DATA TRANSFERS AND PRIVACY SHIELD
+8. INTERNATIONAL DATA TRANSFERS

 The Services are not direct to children under the age of 13, and we do not knowingly collect information from children under the age of 13 on the Websites.
 If a parent or guardian becomes aware that his or her child has provided us with personal information through the Websites, please contact us.
 We will delete such information from our files as soon as reasonably practicable.